Skip to content

 Course Information

 Learning support will be provided for at least one programming language, such as C++, Julia, Python, or R, but the choice of language supported may vary between years, depending on judged benefits to students, whether in terms of pedagogy or resulting skills.
-This year, the default choice is Python.

 Goals